jeffmahoney/security-sensor-deployment/README.md

 - `config/velociraptor/client.conf.template` -- Created by Velociraptor container for use with clients.
 The server URL will need to be replaced with the real domain name of the deployed server.

-- `config/traefik/acme.json` -- Empty file will be filled in by the Traefik container.
-No further modification is required.

 ### Internal TLS

 Internal TLS has yet to be implemented and will require some changes to the sections below.
 What follows is what is required to use the Compose environment with _external_ TLS only.